BirdeeHub/make_minesweeper_tutorial/app/README.md

 MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

 The rest of the source files are just the other windows.

+--

+**Random note** I play with scaling to make my terrible explosions look good.
+Go to Game Over Function near end of grid and do what it says if you want to use a real explosion icon

 _______________________________________________________________________________________________________________________________________________